giftduru/Predictive-Analysis/README.md

 # PREDICTIVE ANALYSIS
 Machine Learning: Predicting housing prices using advanced regression technique (Random Forest)

-Tools: Phython (Numpy, Pandas, Seaborn, Matplotlib, Scikit -learn)
+Tools: Python (Numpy, Pandas, Seaborn, Matplotlib, Scikit -learn)

 Data Source: Kaggle (training/test data) <br />
 <br />
 <br />
 **CONTENT**
 - Exploratory Data Analysis
-- Data Cleaning
+- Data Cleaning and Feature Selection
-- Feature Engineering
-- Model Building
+- Machine Learning Model Building / Training
 - Prediction / Accuracy<br /><br />

 **EXPLORATORY DATA ANALYSIS**<br />
-This is aimed at understanding the dataset.
-By visualizing the features we can make assumptions on features that could likely influence housing prices.
-On face value I selected the following features to most likely influence housing prices
+Before training and testing a machine learning model, it is important to understand the data to be used.
+This is the purpose of exploratory data analysis.
+The dataset used consist of 79 explanatory variables describing every aspect of redsidential homes in Ames, Iowa.
+By careful examination and preprecessing, relevant features will be selected and used to train model to predict the final selling price of a home.
 - Basement, lot and garage size
 - Type of utilities available
 - Neighbourhood